 Include images.
 Many consumers understand images – such as screenshots, infographics and animated images — better than words.
 “Gone are those days when the FAQ page was filled only with questions and answers in text format,” writes Alisha Gupta, community manager at call center outsourcing company Vcare Technology, for Social Media Today.
 “The customer from the present digital era loves visual elements when it comes to resolving their queries.”

-Constantly updated.
+Constantly update.
 Online retailers, for instance, should update the section immediately after any modifications in company policies related to shipping and returns.
-Add new questions to the FAQ page that recur in customer service calls.
+Add new questions to the FAQ page that recur frequently in customer service calls.